TAE Technologies

-TAE Technologies, Inc., formerly Tri Alpha Energy, is an American company based in Foothill Ranch, California developing aneutronic fusion power.
-The company's design relies on an advanced beam-driven field-reversed configuration (FRC), which combines features from accelerator physics and other fusion concepts in a unique fashion, and is optimized for hydrogen-boron fuel, also known as proton-boron or p-^{11}B. It regularly publishes theoretical and experimental results in academic journals with hundreds of publications and posters at scientific conferences and in a research library hosting these articles on its website.
-TAE has developed five generations of original fusion platforms with a sixth currently in development.
+TAE Technologies, Inc., formerly Tri Alpha Energy, is an American company based in Foothill Ranch, California developing aneutronic fusion power reactors.
+The company's designs are all based on field-reversed configurations (FRCs) for plasma confinement and are optimized to react hydrogen-boron fuel, also termed proton-boron or p-^{11}B. Their newest design is termed an advanced beam-driven FRC.

+TAE regularly publishes theoretical and experimental results in academic journals with hundreds of publications and posters at scientific conferences and in a research library hosting these articles on its website.
+TAE has developed six generations of original fusion platforms, with a seventh in development as of 2025.
 It aims to manufacture a prototype commercial fusion reactor by 2030.

 Organization

 The company was founded in 1998, and is backed by private capital.
 It operated as a stealth company for many years, refraining from launching its website until 2015.
 It did not generally discuss progress nor any schedule for commercial production.
 However, it has registered and renewed various patents.

 As of 2021, TAE Technologies had more than 250 employees and had raised over US$880 million.